Science Party Constitution

 If at any time there are one or more RME positions vacant, these positions shall be filled with members chosen by the Executive.
 However, a new Executive election must be held if:

-- any RME or the Leader is expelled from the party under clause 3.5, or;
+- any RME or the Leader or the Deputy Leader is expelled from the party under clause 3.5; or,

 Current and former members of the Executive are allowed to run in these elections, providing they are still members of the party.

 Besides elections triggered under clause 5.6., there are two further ways by which a new Executive election may occur: